ahdinosaur/dweb-2018/README.md

 sure okay, we implemented a decent(ralized) Facebook / Twitter, whatever

-what's most interesting about Scuttlebutt is not our technical features

-what's most interesting about Scuttlebutt is our decently active community and grassroots culture
+what's most interesting about Scuttlebutt is our decent community

 if Conway's law is true: "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations."